SpurgeonPrakash/company-info-management/README.md

 6. In another terminal, Navigate to the client directory `cd client`.
 7. Install dependencies using `npm install`.
 8. Replace your env variables with the provided env file.
-9. Start the React app using `npm start`.
+9. Start the React app using `npm run dev`.

 ## Project Structure